Qihao-He/Parallel-programming/PI/log.md

 The magnitude squared of the Fourier coefficients , |F(m)|2, is called the power.
 Power Spectrum- A plot of the power vs. frequency is referred to as the power spectrum.
+Power spectra for Square signal and for Gaussian Signal.
+Signal, Normalized Power.

+numpy.fft Module
 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________